The Challenge of Plato's Cave

 The "parts of time" that the mind creates, like that of points and lines, are obtained directly from those subdivided parts of space for which the relative positions of bodies the mind identifies from the underlying noumenon.

-In other words, the "parts of time" consist of "parts of space" which the motion of bodies provides.
+In other words, the "parts of time" consist of "parts of space" which the relative motion of bodies provides.

 Let's all accept that there exists both an external physical world and an internal world of the human mind.
-Also, let's examine all too briefly what does or does not exist in the external physical world: essentially only two salient things exist in the external world and these are physical bodies and perceived relative motion of these same physical bodies.
+Also, let's examine all too briefly what does or does not exist in the external physical world: essentially only two salient things exist in the external world and these are 1). physical bodies and 2). the perceived relative motion of these same physical bodies.
 In other words, think to yourself as to what appears salient to the mind of your doggie or pussycat.
 Yes, I know ... love and food.
-But seriously, only physical bodies and perceived relative motion of these bodies are what essentially matters to the mind.
+But seriously, only physical bodies and the perceived relative motion of these bodies are what essentially matters to the mind.
 Beyond that, all else is an invention of the human mind.
 For example, music.
 Musical notes and bars do not exist in the external physical world, do they?
 Rather these are invented by the human mind and then translated into a mathematical system of notes and bars which in turn are given further expression by human - invented musical instruments.
 Straight lines in nature?
 Do straight lines actually exist in the external physical world?
 How about points?
 Or circles and triangles?
 How about squares and rectangles?
 Have you ever seen or touched a straight line?
 A pure circle?
 In nature?
 In the real physical world?
 Yes, you have seen straight lines and pure circles drawn on pieces of paper but these have been expressions of human imagination.
 In truth, none of these "things" exist in the real world.
 They are ideas in the human mind which in turn are given expression by means of mathematical notational symbols.
-I mean, try yourself to describe in words only what is a point or a straight line.
+That is, try yourself to describe in words only what is a point or a straight line.
 You can do it, but it definitely lacks the clarity, precision and power of further using mathematical notational symbols.

 In fact, "straight" light beams are not purely straight but rather are bent in the vicinity of gravitational mass; the surveyor's theodolite gives only a physical approximation to the mathematical ideal of point and line.

 All of the aforementioned applies to the concept or idea of time - essential time in and of itself does not exist in the external world.
-I mean, for example, when was the last time you actually saw time?
+That is, for example, when was the last time you actually saw time?
 You saw time passing, yes, but this was because of the relative motion of bodies, not because you actually saw "disembodied essential time".
 Or, you felt time as something having happened or occurred "before" or even "now".
 Precisely the point being made here!
 In this instance of your mental activity, time calculation is something internal to your mind and not anything external except that there had occurred the relative motion of bodies which in turn had affected your memory and perhaps your emotional system.
 Time rather is an invention of the human mind in order to make an accounting of the relative motion of bodies in the external world.
 Or, time is a mental system of accounting for the relative motion of bodies in the external world.
 And, operationally, we humans invent clocks and calendars in order to better keep score of this accounting.
 But time is still an invention of the human mind.
 And the power of mathematical notational symbols and its related calculus makes the concept of time [ always shown as ' t ' ] an extremely powerful intellectual idea.

 Let us continue in this discussion ... so we live in an external world whose arrangement and ordering in our minds is made possible by all sorts of concepts and ideas: time, points, straight lines, circles, ellipses, squares and rectangles, and, of course, musical notes and bars.
 Now, in order to survive successfully in this external world, we humans need a sort of feedback.
 That is, if some preconceived idea or concept applied to the ordering and arrangement of perceived ephemera of the external world does not produce "consistency" with other known ideas and concepts of the external world and further does not possess a sort of "predictive quality" as to what "should come next", then we humans discard that preconceived idea or concept as being useless.
-I mean, the human mind is more than fully capable of conjuring ideas and concepts which are wacko, if not only untestable, to use some vernacular.
-Hence, we arrive at the mind's concepts of empiricism, cause and effect, and the scientific method of knowing about the external world.
-Look, if we humans were at the level of, say, a crocodile, then our "perceived world" would be a solipsistic series of disconnected snap-shot images of perceived ephemera, no?
+Therefore, the human mind is more than fully capable of conjuring ideas and concepts which are wacko, if not only untestable, to use some vernacular.
+Hence, we arrive at the mind's concepts of empiricism, 'cause and effect', and the scientific method of knowing about the external world.
+Look, if we humans were at the level of, say, a crocodile, then our "perceived world" would be a solipsistic series of disconnected snap - shot images of perceived ephemera, no?
 Nothing about time, points, straight lines, musical notes and so forth.
 And certainly nothing about the application of these ideas in the ordering and arrangement of perceived ephemera of the external world in order to more successfully survive in this chaotic external world.